-The monument to the Second Volunteer Brigade of the Army of the Potomac’s Artillery Reserve is south of Gettysburg on the west side of Baltimore Pike, 130 feet southeast of the Evergreen Cemetery gatehouse.
-(Tour map: East Cemetery Hill)
+The monument to the 2nd Volunteer Brigade of the Army of the Potomac’s Artillery Reserve is south of Gettysburg on the west side of Baltimore Pike, 130 feet southeast of the Evergreen Cemetery gatehouse.
+(East Cemetery Hill tour map)

 1st Conn.
 Heavy Battery B

 1st Conn.
 Heavy Battery M

 July 2 and 3.
 Engaged on Cemetery Hill.